 "Speed is everything in pipe racing.
 Lately, I've been focusing on the movement from landing to the next exit.
 It depends on the characteristics of the pipe at each venue, but if the pipe is moving, you can gain speed and height without thinking too much, and your rotation will improve as a result.
 But when you're not gaining speed, it's the sliding of the bottom that's really important."

-In particular, the 2025-2026 North American Series in Calgary and Copper Mountain were held under harsh conditions where snowfall made the pipes "hard to run (accelerate)."
+In particular, the North American series in Calgary and Copper Mountain during the 2025-2026 season were held under harsh conditions where snowfall made the pipes "not run" (difficult to accelerate).

-"It was snowing during those two races, and the skis just didn't run.
-So, to get the height to rival the top riders, you have to accelerate well when you enter the bottom from the landing, and when you exit the lip, you have to make sure your skis run.
-I
+"In those two events, it was snowing, and the skis just weren't running.
+In those conditions, in order to get the same height as the top riders, you have to accelerate properly when you enter the bottom from the landing, and when you come off the lip, you have to make sure your skis are running.

-think I was always conscious of that and worked on it this year.
-I think the quality of the turn itself, such as the angle of entry into the wall and the way you put your weight on it, is connected to speed.
+I think I was always conscious of that this year.
+The angle of entry into the wall, how you apply your weight, and the quality of the turn itself are what leads to speed.
 It's a little difficult to put into words why that is..."

 Photo by Yuta Miyazawa